Columbia Senior Executive Program: Where Global Insights Meet Personal TransformationNEW

 Stephan Meier

-James P. Gorman Professor of Business, Columbia Business School
+James P. Gorman Professor of Business

-Adjunct Associate Professor of Business Management Division
+Chair of Management Division

 Dan Wang